DaviDevMod/focus-trap/README.md

 - Focus is given to the first tabbable descendant of `root`
 - The `Tab` and `Shift+Tab` keys cycles through the trap's tabbable elements
-- Clicks outside of the trap are prevented<sup>[[1]](#note-expansion-1)</sup>
+- Clicks outside of the trap are prevented<sup id="note-reference-1">[[1]](#note-expansion-1)</sup>
-- The trap breaks whenever the `Esc` key is pressed or the hook unmounts
+- The trap is demolished when the `Esc` key is pressed or the hook unmounts
-- Once the trap breaks, focus is returned to what was the [active element](https://developer.mozilla.org/en-US/docs/Web/API/Document/activeElement) at the time the hook was called
+- Once the trap is demolished, focus is returned to what was the [active element](https://developer.mozilla.org/en-US/docs/Web/API/Document/activeElement) at the time the hook was called

 ## Parameters